segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/mixpanel-cohorts/index.md

 ### Sync Mixpanel Cohorts with Engage

-If you'd like your Cohorts data to flow to Engage, you'll need to connect Mixpanel Cohorts as a source in the Unify settings.
+To send your Cohorts data to Engage, connect a Mixpanel Cohorts source in the Unify settings.

 To connect Mixpanel Cohorts: